-- -Optional; only needed for task fMRI - -For block designs, choose block design - -For event-related designs, choose one of the two options - -To estimate an HRF based on the data for each ROI, choose that option BUT SEE WARNINGS ABOVE
+-Optional; only needed for task fMRI

+-For block designs, choose block design

+-For event-related designs, choose one of the two options

+-To estimate an HRF based on the data for each ROI, choose that option BUT SEE WARNINGS ABOVE

 Polynomial Detrending Order:

-- -Optional; only needed for block design task fMRI - -Detrends within each block - -Use with caution, as this has been observed to occasionally introduce some odd connectivity patterns

-Partial Task Design?:
+-Optional; only needed for block design task fMRI -Detrends within each block -Use with caution, as this has been observed to occasionally introduce some odd connectivity patterns Partial Task Design?:

-- -Optional; only needed for block design task fMRI - -Selection of this option will create predictors for each condition and partial these from each ROI timeseries (before deconvolution)

--This should have little to no effect on connectivity estimates, as partialling the task design removes the mean effect of condition, which is essentially also removed by dividing the timeseries by block.
+-Optional; only needed for block design task fMRI -This option can only be performed if deconvolution has not been performed in Stage 1, because it must occur before deconvolution (if you did do deconvolution in Stage 1, but want to use this option, just delete the deconv_ts field from the out structure before entering into the Stage 2 GUI) -Selection of this option will create predictors for each condition and partial these from each ROI timeseries (before deconvolution) -This should have little to no effect on connectivity estimates, as partialling the task design removes the mean effect of condition, which is essentially also removed by dividing the timeseries by block.
 So why include this option?
 Because reviewers may ask for it.....
+Compute Conmats From: